ehuange/tweetRenderer/README.md

 ## Objective

-Build a web application that to display tweets with one or more hashtags
+Build a web application that can display tweets with one or more hashtags

 ## How to use